southcarolina803/protoschool.github.io/README.md

 If you don't return anything from your custom validation and running the users' solution caused an Error to be thrown, it'll be shown to the user, otherwise a default error message will be shown asking them to reset their solution text and try again.

+Your custom validation should not throw an error - if it does the default error message will be shown to the user asking them to reset their solution and try again.

 Note that most tutorial lessons will _not_ require the overriding of external errors.
 If you have questions about whether to use this optional feature, please reach out to the project maintainers for guidance.